 It is one of the most enigmatic stories of all time, with an opening sentence that’s unparalleled in all of literature.
 Gregor Samsa, a traveling salesman living in Prague, wakes one morning from troubled dreams to find himself transformed into—what, exactly, isn’t clear, just as any clear interpretation of The Metamorphosis has eluded readers for decades.
-As the 100th anniversary of its publication approaches, we take a look at a few things we do know about Franz Kafka's mysterious novella.
+Let's take a look at a few things we do know about Franz Kafka's mysterious novella.

-2. He wrote it while working on another novel.
+2. Franz Kafka wrote The Metamorphosis while working on another novel.

-3. It took three years to get published.
+3. It took three years for The Metamorphosis to be published.

 Kafka read a section from his "bug piece," as he called it, aloud to friends on November 24, 1912.
 They began talking about the work, and soon publishers were expressing interest.
 Due to his preoccupations with writing Bauer and with Amerika, though, it took Kafka months to write a new manuscript.
 Then World War I broke out, causing further delays.
 Finally, in October 1915, the story appeared in the literary journal Die weissen Blätter, with a book printing two months later by publisher Kurt Wolff Verlag in Leipzig.

-4. There are numerous translations of the famous opening line.
+4. There are numerous translations of The Metamorphosis's famous opening line.

-5. Kafka forbid his publisher from portraying "the insect" on the cover.
+5. Franz Kafka prohibited his publisher from portraying "the insect" on The Metamorphosis's cover.

-6. It’s a pretty funny story, if you think about it.
+6. The Metamorphosis is a pretty funny story when you think about it.

 Viewed one way, a story about a man who wakes up to find he’s a bug is horrifying.
-Viewed another way, it’s hilarious.
+Viewed another way, it’s hilarious [PDF].
 Indeed, scholars and readers alike have delighted in Kafka’s gallows humor and matter-of-fact handling of the absurd and the terrifying.
-The first pages of The Metamorphosis where Gregor tries to communicate through the bedroom door with his family, who think he’s merely being lazy, is vintage screwball comedy.
-As translator Susan Bernofsky writes: "I imagine Kafka laughing uproariously when reading the story to his friends."
+The first pages of The Metamorphosis, where Gregor tries to communicate through the bedroom door with his family, who think he’s merely being lazy, is vintage screwball comedy.
+As translator Susan Bernofsky wrote, "I imagine Kafka laughing uproariously when reading the story to his friends."

-7. The language is full of double meanings and contradictions.
+7. The language in The Metamorphosis is full of double meanings and contradictions.

-8. Its many interpretations include a Freudian one.
+8. The Metamorphosis's many interpretations include a Freudian one.

-9. Vladimir Nabokov was a big fan—and critic.
+9. Vladimir Nabokov was a big fan—and critic—of The Metamorphosis.

 The Lolita author, in a famous lecture he gave about The Metamorphosis, called Kafka "the greatest German writer of our time."
 Nabokov was also a first-rate scientist and lepidopterist, and he concluded that Gregor Samsa had been transformed into a winged beetle.
 Despite his reverence, Nabokov the wordsmith couldn’t resist line editing Kafka’s story—or the English version of it, anyway.

-11. It was on David Cronenberg's mind when he filmed The Fly.
+11. The Metamorphosis was on David Cronenberg's mind when he filmed The Fly.

 When writing his script for the 1986 sci-fi/horror classic, Cronenberg couldn’t help but see the parallels between his story, in which a brilliant scientist accidentally transforms himself into a grotesque human/fly hybrid, and Kafka’s.
 In an introduction to a recent translation of The Metamorphosis, Cronenberg wrote that he thought of Kafka specifically when he wrote this line for the unlucky Seth Brundle (played by Jeff Goldblum): "I’m an insect who dreamt he was a man and loved it.
 But now the dream is over, and the insect is awake."

-12. Benedict Cumberbatch read it on BBC radio.
+12. Benedict Cumberbatch read The Metamorphosis on BBC radio.

 Can you imagine a more ideal voice for such a surreal story?
-The Sherlock actor recently read the novella in its entirety to celebrate its 100th anniversary.
-Sadly, the broadcast is no longer available for free on the BBC's site, but you can find it here.
+The Sherlock actor read the novella in its entirety to celebrate its 100th anniversary.
+You can find it here.